Ericthestein/UVA-Landmark-Recognition-Mobile-App/README.md

 # UVA Landmark Recognition Mobile App

-This repository houses the source code for the UVA Landmark Recognition App, currently available on iOS via [TestFlight](https://testflight.apple.com/join/qwiaF1SD) and on Android via the [Google Play Store](https://play.google.com/store/apps/details?id=com.ericstein.uvalandmarkrecognition&hl=en_US).
+This repository houses the source code for the UVA Landmark Recognition App, currently available on iOS via the [App Store](https://apps.apple.com/us/app/uva-landmark-recognition/id1485524207?ls=1) and on Android via the [Google Play Store](https://play.google.com/store/apps/details?id=com.ericstein.uvalandmarkrecognition&hl=en_US).

 This app has two main use cases:
 1) acquiring data for use in training a computer vision model